 Your best style of restaurant, you enjoy visiting?
 Why?

 Your ideal dinner party guest.
-Tell me why you chose them.

 Your favourite holiday destination?